Packages ‘ggpmisc’, ‘ggpp’ and ‘gginnards’

 R, ggplot2, labels, annotations, regression, anova, correlation, fitted models, data labels, plot annotations, plot insets

-1 How do these packages extend ‘ggplot2’?
+2 How do these packages extend ‘ggplot2’?

-2 What is their history?
+3 What is their history?

-It all started in 2016 from an innocent question from my colleague, Titta Kotilainen, that went something like this: “I see in Stackoverflow some answers to the question of how to add a regression line equation to a ggplot, but they are so complex… Isn’t there any simpler way of doing this?
+It all started in 2016 from an innocent question from my colleague, Prof. Titta Kotilainen, that went something like this: “I see in Stackoverflow some answers to the question of how to add a regression line equation to a ggplot, but they are so complex… Isn’t there any simpler way of doing this?

 I looked at the answers and they were not only not straightforward to code, but were case specific.
 So after some thinking and “googling”, a primitive version of stat_poly_eq() was born.
 Lacking a good idea of what the package would develop into, following the trend set by ‘Gmisc’ and a few other packages I decided to use ‘ggpmisc’ (ggplot miscellanea).

-Over the seven years since then ‘ggpmisc’ grew both because of my own needs and thanks from suggestions and questions from users.
+Over the ten years since then ‘ggpmisc’ grew both because of my own needs and thanks from suggestions and questions from users.
 Rather soon it became clear that ‘ggpmisc’ needed to be split into more homogeneous “units”.
 The first spin-off was ‘gginnards’ in June 2018, which contains mostly functions I wrote to help myself maintain my extensions to ‘ggplot2’ and help me understand how ‘ggplot2’ works.

 The second spin-off took place in 2021.
 The reason was to make the geometries and some other functions available on their own so that they could be more easily depended upon by other packages.
 Because of this history, ‘ggpmisc’ loads and attaches ‘ggpp’ when it is loaded and attached.
 So, the aim was akin to providing a subset of ‘ggpmisc’ to some users while keeping the behaviour of ‘ggpmisc’ unchanged.

-3 What does their design aim at?
+4 What does the design aim at?

 How I approached and still approach this aim, is by trying to imaging how to remain conceptually consistent with the existing grammar.
 In other words, finding ways of reusing as much as possible the existing grammar to solve new problems.
 For example, statistics that return character labels from model fits, also return the corresponding numerical values.
 New functions for adding graphical elements as data labels, are consistent with ‘ggplot2’ stats used to add text-based data labels to plots.
+In ‘ggpmisc’ plot insets are treated as plot elements similar to text labels.
+This is in contrast to the approach used in ‘patchwork’ where plots with insets are treated as composite plots.

-4 How is the code tested?
+5 How is the code tested?

 The release of package ‘testthat’ made testing R code producing numerical or textual output rather easy, but testing graphical output remained very difficult until vdiffr was released.
-Developing and maintaining ‘ggpmisc’ and publishing it through CRAN would not have been manageable without using unit tests implemented with these two packages ‘testthat’ and ‘vdiffr’.
+Developing and maintaining ‘ggpmisc’ and publishing it through CRAN would not have been manageable without using unit tests implemented with ‘testthat’ and ‘vdiffr’.

 My goal is to follow the recommendations of ROpenScience and once requirements are met, submit ‘ggpp’ and ‘ggpmisc’ to their peer review.

-5 More information
+6 More information

 The documentation, as websites, including the output from examples and all vignettes is available for ‘ggpp’, ‘ggpmisc’ and ‘gginnards’.